intel/graph-compiler/docs/constant_tensors_cache.md

-# Constant weights folding pass
+# Constant tensors folding pass

 ## 1 Motivation
 Some tensors of a machine learning model are constant during inference, such as the weights of filters of convolution layers.
 There are two types of representation in terms of these constant tensors:

+- Type 1: they appear as literal values within the model, such as `arith.constant` operations in MLIR.
+OpenVINO can use this way.
+The IR of a OpenVINO model consists of its topology and constant values, like weights, in memory.
+These values are available in compile time.
+When transforming OpenVINO IR to MLIR, the constants can be lowered into `arith.constant` operations.

-- They appear as the arguments of the MLIR module entry function.
-OneDNN Graph adopts this way.
+- Type 2: they appear as the arguments of the MLIR module entry function and are marked as constant explicitly.
+OneDNN Graph needs to adopt this way.
 According to the specification of oneDNN Graph, AOT compiling is not supported and the kernel compilation happens with logical tensors instead of real tensors.
 The literal values of these constant tensors are available at execution time.

-- They appear as literal values within the model, such as `arith.constant` operations in MLIR.
-**OpenVINO can use this way.** The IR of a OpenVINO model consists of its topology and constant values, like weights, in memory.
-These values are available in compile time.
-When transforming OpenVINO IR to MLIR, the constants can be lowered into `arith.constant` operations.
+OpenVINO can also use this way, by excluding the constant `Input` operations when integrating.

 Within the IR, there are operations that take the constant tensors as parameters and process them, such as reordering or packing.
 Outputs of such operations are also constants.
 However, these operations will run every time the kernel being executed, which causes redundant memory and computation consumptions.
 This pass modifies the IR so that these operations will only run once.
-With OpenVINO as the frontend, these operations will only run once in compile time.
+For Type 1 constants, these operations will only run once in compile time.
+For Type 2 constants, these operations will only run once in the first execution time.

 ## 2 Background
 These is no similar pass in the MLIR community currently.

 ### 2.1 Constant folding
 A related pass is constant folding, which processes **explicit** constants at compile time.
-But in machine learning, the tensors are usually hign-dimensional and the operations that process the constant tensors are complex and require compiled kernels.
+But in machine learning, the tensors are usually high-dimensional and the operations that process the constant tensors are complex and require compiled kernels.
 So traditional constant folding cannot handle them well.

 Our pass can be thought of enhanced constant folding.
-It makes the constant tensors be processed only once and the processed tensors are chched to buffers to reuse in later executions.
+It makes the constant tensors be processed only once and the processed tensors are cached to buffers in compile time to reuse in runtime.

 ### 2.2 Constant tensors caching in OpenVINO
 There are already some similar transformations in OpenVINO.
 For each `Graph`, there is a `GraphContext` member.